the1lab/1lab/src/Topoi/Base.lagda.md

-[^aft]: By the adjoint functor theorem, any map between posets which preserves arbitrary joins has a right adjoint; Conversely, every map which has a left adjoint preserves arbitrary joins.
+[^aft]: By the adjoint functor theorem, any map between posets which preserves arbitrary joins has a right adjoint; Conversely, every map which has a right adjoint preserves arbitrary joins.

 [powerset]: Data.Power.html
 [lattice]: Algebra.Lattice.html